Indigo Alpine Guides

 DAY 2

-In the morning we’ll have a beautiful breakfast before heading over to Merrill Field.
-As the saying goes, walk a month or fly an hour.
-In this case, flying saves us 8 hours of driving.
+In the morning we’ll have a delicious breakfast before a short 15 minute drive to Merrill Field.
+As the Alaskan saying goes, walk a month or fly an hour.
+In this case, flying turns an 8 hour drive into a 2 hour stunning flight across the Chugach mountains.
 If you’ve never flown in a bush plane you’re missing out on one of the greatest experiences in life, really.
 There’s nothing quite like seeing Alaska from the sky — breezing over tundra; spotting moose and grizzly; floating through massive glacial gorges with mile high walls of granite; watching the sun glint off rivers braided like lungs; seeing the tallest mountains in North America at eye level — it’s truly special.

 Our skilled pilots will put us down in the small historic town of McCarthy where we’ll change to smaller planes and head deeper into the mountains.
 The pilots will fly off, leaving us in the bewildering silence and the awe of remoteness.
-We’ll setup our basecamp for our next 3 nights and enjoy the view.
+We’ll hike a mile or less to our chosen basecamp and setup for our next 3 nights.
+That evening we’ll just rest and absorb the magnitude of the place.
+It may be sunny or pouring rain… but it’s always beautiful.

 BASECAMP TRANSFER

-After lunch, planes will come to pick us up from our remote basecamp and whisk us to our next home.
+After lunch, bush planes with bulbous tundra tires will come to pick us up from our remote basecamp and whisk us to our next home.
 We’ll set up again and settle in for a relaxing evening taking in our new view.
+The flights spook some and exhilarate others.
+But everyone remembers them as a highlight.
+Not to mention that AK bush pilots are some of the wildest and most competent characters you’ll ever meet.

 DAY 10